 I selected some of the most popular and useful Italian songs that will help you to master your Italian language grammar, pronunciation and vocabulary in context.
 Some also happen to be my favorite Italian songs.

 The best Italian songs to learn Italian

 Check my list of easy Italian songs for beginners that will be useful to improve your skills!
-I will give you the link of the lyric videos and explanations of the meaning of the song, the grammar rules and vocabulary that you will find in them!
+I will give you the link to the lyrics, videos, and explanations of the meaning of the song, the grammar rules, and the vocabulary that you will find in them!

 We’ll start with the easiest tunes, so intermediate and advanced learners who are looking for a challenge might want to skip down towards the second half of this post.
 However, all of these songs are worth knowing!

 Children’s songs just have to be easy.
 That’s why they make the best Italian songs to learn Italian.